cxcd/Voronoi-Diagram-Tool/README.md

 ## Features

 Left-click anywhere to create a cell.
 Left-click and drag a cell to move it.
 Right-click a cell to delete it.
 Press the "c" key to clear the screen.
 Press the "r" key to create a random distribution of 40 cells.
-You can change that number by changing ```unsigned int randomAmount = 40;``` to your desired amount.

-## Roadmap
-- Add growing and shrinking features
-- Easy way of changing the number of random cells
-- General improvements
+You can change that number by changing ```randomAmount = 40``` to your desired amount.
+Press the "m" key to set all the cells to their minimum radius.
+Press the "n" key to set the cells to their maximum radius.
+These can be changed by changing the ```minConeRadius = 0.03``` and ```maxConeRadius = 2.2``` values.
+Press the "g" key to grow the cells to their max radius.
+The duration of this animation can be changed by changing the ```double growDuration = 7000```.
+This value must be in milliseconds.